fusiongyro/lbac/tutor10.md

 give the variables initial values.

 By golly, this thing is starting to look  real!
-Of  course, it still doesn't DO anything, but it looks good, doesn't it?
+Of  course, it still doesn't _do_ anything, but it looks good, doesn't it?

-Before leaving this section, I should point out  that  we've used two versions of function GetNum.
+Before leaving this section, I should point out  that  we've used two versions of function `GetNum`.
 One, the earlier one, returns a character value, a single digit.
 The other accepts a multi-digit integer and returns an integer value.
-Either one will work here, since WriteLn will handle either type.
+Either one will work here, since `WriteLn` will handle either type.
 But there's no  reason to limit ourselves  to  single-digit  values  here,  so  the correct version to use is the one that returns an integer.
 Here it is:

     {--------------------------------------------------------------}
     { Get a Number }